 We have an ongoing Phase 2 clinical trial to evaluate safety and tolerability of our ZFN-CCR5-gene modification approach in T-cells in subjects that are HIV-infected.
 Several trials have been completed, including a Phase 1 single-dose, investigator-sponsored trial at the University of Pennsylvania.
 Data from this trial were published in a report in the New England Journal of Medicine in 2014 (N.Eng.
 J. Med.
 2014: 370:897-906 “Gene Editing of CCR5 in Autologous CD4 T-cells of Persons Infected with HIV.”)

 We also have a Phase 1 clinical stage program to investigate this ZFN-mediated approach in hematopoietic stem progenitor cells (SB-728-HSPC).
-With our collaborators at City of Hope and the University of Southern California, we have been granted a $14.5 million Disease Team Research Award by the California Institute for Regenerative Medicine (CIRM) to fund this program.
-In May 2014, Sangamo was also granted a $5.6 million Strategic Partnership Award.
-The four-year grant provides matching funds to support a clinical trial in HIV-infected individuals at City of Hope.
-We expect preliminary data from this program in 2016.
+In May 2014, Sangamo and City of Hope were granted a $5.6 million Strategic Partnership Award.
+The four-year grant provides matching funds to support an investigator-sponsored clinical trial in HIV-infected individuals at City of Hope.

 A dose escalation Phase 1/2 study designed primarily to evaluate the safety and tolerability of escalating doses of cyclophosphamide (Cytoxan®) administered one day prior to SB-728-T infusion.
 Cytoxan is a drug that is used to transiently reduce the numbers of T-cells in the body which then rapidly repopulate once the drug is discontinued.
 Such lymphodepletive treatment has been used to enhance engraftment of adoptively transferred T-cells in the treatment of cancer and as therapy for numerous autoimmune diseases.
 The drug has been previously used in HIV-infected individuals and studies demonstrate that, while the drug was transiently lymphodepleting, it did not significantly reduce total CD4 T-cell counts over the long term and was adequately tolerated.